mskelton/ratchet/README.md

 ### `--preserve-prop-types`

+Preserves prop types after converting to TS.
+There are two available modes: `all` and `unconverted`.

+#### `--preserve-prop-types=all`

+_CLI alias: `--preserve-prop-types`_

-This option will preserve PropTypes after converting to TS.
+This option will preserve all PropTypes.
 This is useful for component libraries where you support both TypeScript declarations and PropTypes.

-#### Input
+Input:

 ```js
 import PropTypes from "prop-types"